-The Board held 10 meetings during 2020.
+The Board held nine meetings during 2021.
 Each director attended at least 75% of the total (i) regular Board meetings held during the period for which he or she was a director and (ii) meetings of the committee(s) of our Board on which he or she served (during the periods that he or she served).
 Our directors are encouraged, but not required, to attend our Annual Meeting of Stockholders.
-Two directors then serving on the Board were in attendance at our 2020 Annual Meeting of Stockholders.
+One director then serving on the Board was in attendance at our 2021 Annual Meeting of Stockholders.